scc-digitalhub/platformdocs/docs/data/dremio.rst

     └───myfolder
         └───mydataset

-The admin user can access any resource.
-Regular users can only access resources inside their own home or belonging to their tenant.
+The ADMIN user can access any resource.
+Regular users (i.e. tenant admins and users) can only access resources inside their own home or belonging to their tenant.
 This implies that users can only query data and access job results according to these constraints.

 .. note::
-    Currently, when non-admin users create a new source or space (sample sources included), that is **automatically prefixed** with their own tenant.
+    Currently, when non-ADMIN users create a new source or space (sample sources included), that is **automatically prefixed** with their own tenant.
-    Non-admin users cannot create sources or spaces with a different tenant than their own.
+    Non-ADMIN users cannot create sources or spaces with a different tenant than their own.

 Configuration for OAuth2.0
 ------------------------------------------